Hi-Lo House is a one-person creative studio developing original IPs, collectibles, and bespoke objects rooted in pop culture, fashion, and craft.

 A decade spent as a producer and project manager at creative and digital agencies across Canada built a sharp instinct for craft, process, and getting things made.
 The last six years have been in Big Tech — Slack, Peloton, and Stripe — as a UX Design Program Manager, working at the intersection of design craft, product, and technical execution.

 A high-fashion streetwear cat-boy with all the attitude and none of the apologies.
-Jules lives in the details — the weight of good leather, the satisfaction of a well-made object.
+Jules lives in the details — the textured feel of good leather, the weighted satisfaction of a well-made object.

-Coming soonEvery object starts the same way: a feeling, then a sketch, then a lot of iteration.
+PrototypingEvery object starts the same way: a feeling, then a sketch, then a lot of iteration.
 No shortcuts.
+Tools include traditional sketching, generative AI for character iteration, 3D modeling, and hands-on prototyping.
+The idea always comes first.

 It starts with a character or a feeling.
 What is this object?
 Who carries it?
 What does it say about them?